nikolaifa/Vault404/README.md

-# PuppOstinato
+# Vault404
-Puppet implementation of Ostinato traffic generation tool
+Puppet implementation of vault by hashicorp